gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The old tortoise chuckled.
 Like all reptile people he was completely bald, but his smile was as warm as a freshly-baked biscuit.
-"As real as you are."
+"As real as you are.
-He ushered her in
+Here, hold this a moment."
+He took a dull cube of glass off a side table and handed it to her.
+Perplexed,
+Maddy opened her mouth to ask what she was supposed to do, but before he could he said,
+"Oh, here they are,"
-and handed her a tattered old picture book that just happened to be lying on a rocking chair that looked even older than him.
+and replaced the glass with a tattered old picture book from a stack on a rocking chair that looked even older than him.
 "Would you like to borrow this one?
 There are lots of others."
 She walked out of the house with an armload of books and stars in her eyes,